How To Knit A Baby Hat (Simple With Straight Needles)

-THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.In this post, you will see how to knit a baby hat with easy-to-follow step-by-step instructions.
+THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.In this blog post, you will see how to knit a baby hat with easy-to-follow step-by-step instructions.

-This is a basic pattern for those of you who are beginner level, and the techniques you will need to know are casting on, casting off, the knit stitch, the purl stitch, and decreasing through K2tog and P2tog.
+You will need to know how to cast on, casting off, the knit stitch, the purl stitch, and decreasing through K2tog and P2tog.

 This baby hat is knit flat with straight needles and later seamed to finish.